 Contact the Fire Prevention Division at 805-658-4717.
-Contact Acting Fire Marshal Brett Reed directly at email@example.com.
+Contact Fire Marshal Brett Reed via email.

-Heather Ellis currently serves as the Emergency Medical Services (EMS) Coordinator and oversees EMS education, infection control, EMS supply and policy oversight, narcotic management, public education, and all things related to the COVID-19 pandemic.
+Heather Ellis currently serves as the Emergency Medical Services (EMS) Program Administrator and oversees EMS education, infection control, EMS supply and policy oversight, narcotic management, and public education.

 Heather was born and raised in Mooresville, Indiana, a small community outside Indianapolis, and lived there for 47 years.
 She holds an Associate's degree in Paramedicine, a Bachelor's degree in Nursing, is a nationally registered Paramedic, and is a certified Firefighter in the state of Indiana.
 Heather is also a certified Advanced Cardiovascular Life Support (ACLS) Instructor, Pediatric Advanced Life Support (PALS) Instructor, and a CPR Instructor.